 – Active Schools Ardnamurchan work to increase the opportunities for quality extra-curricular sport and activity for young people on the peninsula.

 Online entries are open at EntryCentral click HERE to enter.
 Entries are £8 online and £10 on the day (cash).
-Online entries close the night before the race.
-That price is inclusive of after race spread.
-The deadline for race + T-shirt entries is Sunday 15th August so we can put an order in for them, it’s likely we’ll have T-shirts on the day but order online to guarantee.
-Race HQ will be based in the marquee in the middle of the campsite.
+Online entries close 24 hrs before the race sets off.
+Entry includes after race spread.
+The deadline for race + T-shirt entries is Sunday 18th August so we can put an order in for them, it’s likely we’ll have T-shirts on the day but order online to guarantee.
+Race HQ is in the marquee in the middle of the campsite.
 Race HQ is open from 11:00 for registration.
 Registration closes at 12:30.
-Details to follow on how to purchase SHR do tickets which will be £10 per person.

 The route is over mixed terrain.
 Less than a mile in to the race, the route takes you through woodland by way of a narrow rough path.
 This is a fun part of the course however care should be taken picking your way along this path.
 The ascent up the summit from the corrie is steep and craggy but a route can be picked through.
 The summit loop is designed to limit the number of runners passing each other.
 A fast and steep descent off the summit follows the main path back into the corrie.
 Runners return to the campsite by an alternate route which is suited to fast downhill running.